openenergymonitor/emontx4/docs/emontx4_emonbase_install.md

 - **Try creating an Emoncms App.** Click on the Apps tab.
 From the Available Apps list select 'My Electric' and click 'Create', Select a power feed for 'use' and cumulative kWh energy feed for 'use_kwh' and then click 'Launch App'.
 After a few days this will start to show a daily bar graph of consumption alongside the real-time power graph and totals.
 There are a wide variety of different app's to choose from depending on the application.

-Hopefully that has got you started, there's a lot more to explore in emoncms.. add links here.

 ## Installation Examples

 **Installation example 1**<br>
 In this installation example the emonVs has been hardwired into a suitable circuit breaker in the consumer unit.
 5 CT sensors are clipped around individual circuits in the consumer unit and 1 CT sensor is clipped around the main supply to the house.
-The emonBase is located separately in the livingroom and receives data from the emonTx via 433 MHz radio.
+The emonBase is located separately in the living room and receives data from the emonTx via 433 MHz radio.
 A short strip of trunking here made all the difference for a neater finish!

 ![install_example_01.jpeg](img/install_example_01.jpeg)